 Most of misconceptions about IT systems can be corrected with a proper understanding of symbolic representations:

-- Surrogates are symbolic representations used to reflect the state of their counterpart in domains.
+- Surrogates are symbolic representations meant to reflect the state of their counterpart in domains.

 - Systems are containers used to manage surrogates.